- Holidays and Celebrations»

 The Annual Dilemma

 Once again, it's time to start thinking about what to get the younger members of the family for Christmas.
 I find it's getting more and more difficult each year.
-They already have every electronic game, gadget, latest craze, what have you, there is out there, and in fact, last year's Wii has hardly left its box since Christmas Day 2008.
+They already have every electronic game, gadget and latest craze.

-I want to buy them something completely different this year; something that won't be a five minute wonder, won't cost the earth, and will last them into the future.
-That's a pretty tall order.
+What can you buy them that won't be a five minute wonder, won't cost the earth, and will be an ongoing interest for them in the future?
 Does a present like that actually exist?
-I suppose the only thing is to try to look back at my own childhood for inspiration.

-I'm sure everybody has certain gifts that stand out in their memory from childhood.
-For me, one such one was a multi-coloured xylophone, a very basic musical instrument which couldn't have cost a lot, but which ended up being one of my favourite toys.
+Everybody has certain gifts that stand out in their memory from childhood.
+For me, one such was a multi-coloured xylophone, a very basic and cheap musical instrument that ended up being one of my favourite toys.
 I loved the pretty tinkling noise it made, and despite my basic musical skills, it was easy to create a nice sound.

 So thinking what a great present this would make, I did a bit of research.
 It seems that in fact my childhood toy was not a real xylophone because it had metal keys, not wooden ones like a true xylophone.
 Whilst I love the distinctive sound of a wooden xylophone, it was that pretty tinkling bell sound that made me nostalgic.